Skip to main content

 Why Police Officers Consider Life Insurance

 Police officers face real physical danger, mental health challenges, and the toll of shift work.
-The risks are part of the job, making sure your family is financially protected if something happens is a separate decision that many officers prioritise.
+The risks come with the job.
+Making sure your family is financially protected if something happens to you is a separate decision, and one many officers prioritise.
+It helps to know that some covers are widely available to police while others are restricted, so comparing matters.

 Workplace Risks for Police Officers